hardhats/vista-install-docs/New/InstallCache.rst

    :align: center
    :alt:  Screenshot of grayed-out Caché Cube in taskbar.

+On macOS and Linux, you should run ``ccontrol list`` to find your instance name, and then ``ccontrol stop <instance name>``.

 At this point, you can take your downloaded CACHE.DAT and copy it into the directory that has been set up in Caché for VistA.
-If you followed the InstallCache.rst_ script, it will be \"C:/Intersystems/TryCache/mgr/VistA\".
+If you followed the above, it will be \"C:/Intersystems/TryCache/mgr/VistA\".
+Your directory will differ for macOS and Linux.

 All that is left is to restart the Caché instance.
 Right-click on the grayed-out Caché Cube and click \"Start Caché\".
 A status window will pop up